rustigaan/igor/README.md

 * Overwrite: `basename+overwrite-featureName.ext` signifies that `basename+example-featureName.ext` behaves like an option
 * Unnamed fragment: `basename+fragment-featureName.ext` replaces placeholders with the ID `featureName` in `basename.ext` only if the feature is turned on in the settings file
 * Named fragment: `basename+fragment-featureName-placeholderName.ext` replaces placeholders with the ID `featureName-placeholderName` in `basename.ext` only if the feature is turned on in the settings file
-* Ignore: `basename+ignore-featureName.ext` ignores the instructions for file `basename.ext` in this niche only if the feature is turned on in the settings file (Ignore files are mainly useful in
+* Ignore: `basename+ignore-featureName.ext` ignores the instructions for file `basename.ext` in this niche only if the feature is turned on in the settings file (Ignore files are mainly useful in invar)

+If the basename starts with `dot_`, then this prefix is replaced with a dot (`.`).
+If the basename starts with `x_`, then this prefix is removed.
+See the examples below.

 If the basename is empty, then de hyphen that separates the basename from the infix may be omitted (see the example for `.bashrc` below).